NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 In a pipeline processor, the execution of an instruction is divided into several stages, which includes fetching, decoding, executing, memory access and writing back results.

 "Fetch stage" is the first stage of this pipeline, during which the processor retrieves (or fetch) the next instruction to be executed from memory.
 The address of this instruction is typically stored in Program Counter (namely PC).

+##### 4.1.1 Programmer-Visible State

+In IA 32 and Y86, instructions of conditional moves is executed implicitly.
+As an illustration, `cmovle %eax, %ebx` computes `%ebx - %eax`; it is not like `subl %eax, %ebx` that we can read.
+The computation of `cmovle`  is done in ALU automatically and Conditional Codes(CC) are updated simultaneously.
+Consequently, in this problem, we can retrieve the value after any conditional moves.

 ##### 4.1.4  Y86 Programs